Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 Achievement Set Author: [Bryan1150](https://retroachievements.org/user/Bryan1150)\
 RAGuide Author: [PenguGG](https://retroachievements.org/user/PenguGG)

+Credits:\
+The defunct site Pumpkin Patch, containing many info about the game.\
+[bullseye strider](https://www.youtube.com/@hiryualastor), for its walktrough, showcasing some useful strategies and tricks.

 # 1) Introduction

 Welcome to the RA guide for **Tim Burton's The Nightmare Before Christmas: Oogie's Revenge** for the PS2!